MartijnWallage/42_printf/README.md

 Author: Martijn Wallage

-Project of the 42 Core Curriculum.
+A project of the 42 Core Curriculum.

+Score: 125%

 ## About

 The aim is to recreate the printf() function of the standard C library.

-Bonus: with flags.
+## Bonus

+Handle flags.
+This can get pretty tedious: there are many edge cases.